Grievances, Appeals from Discipline or Resolution of Complaints

 Administration • Room 508, Governmental Center

-Responsible for: assessment and referral services, crisis intervention, transformation development, prevention/education services and supervisory consultation.
+Responsible for: assessment and referral services, crisis intervention, prevention/education services and supervisory consultation.

-Employee Benefit Services • Room 514, Governmental Center
+Employee Benefits Services Section • Room 514, Governmental Center

 Responsible for: County’s Section 125 Benefit Plan and all employee, retiree and COBRA insurance benefit and wellness programs, donated leave program, leave without pay premium billing and collection, health and lifestyle education programs, new hire benefit orientation, retirement planning and processing, and benefit related file retention.